AndrewSpano/Systems-Programming/Project3/README.md

-# Travel Monitor
+# Travel Monitor Client

-This is the second out of three projects of the [Systems Programming](http://cgi.di.uoa.gr/~antoulas/k24/) course offered by the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) of the [National and Kapodistrian University of Athens]((https://en.uoa.gr/)).
+This is the third out of three projects of the [Systems Programming](http://cgi.di.uoa.gr/~antoulas/k24/) course offered by the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) of the [National and Kapodistrian University of Athens]((https://en.uoa.gr/)).
 It's purpose is to build a complete system that will be used to monitor travel requests of citizens (Records) from a country to another.
-The system uses many child (worker) processes in order to handle the input data and give answerz to queries.
-The IPC is achieved with the usage of Named Pipes.
+The system uses many child (worker) processes in order to handle the input data and give answers to queries.
+The workers use a group of threads in order to parse the datasets.
+The IPC is achieved with the usage of Sockets.
 <br> </br>